 PhD in Hispanic Language & Literatures

-The doctoral program in Hispanic Language & Literatures allows students to develop thorough knowledge of a specific area of Spanish and/or Spanish American literature and culture.
+The doctoral program in Hispanic Language & Literatures provides each student with a comprehensive knowledge of Hispanic literatures, their histories, and their major works.
+The program additionally enables students to develop thorough knowledge of a specific area of Spanish and/or Spanish American literature and culture.
 It also develops the conceptual and communicative skills needed to conduct and disseminate original research as well as the ability to be a successful teacher in the classroom.
-Candidates for admission should demonstrate a solid knowledge of the appropriate literature, and written and oral competence in the language of study.
+Candidates for admission should demonstrate a solid knowledge of the appropriate literature and written and oral competence in the language of study.
 The PhD program is open to those with a BA or MA in an appropriate field.
 A broad training in the humanities is advantageous.

-Sixteen courses (64 credits) on Hispanic literature and cultural studies at the 500 level or above are required for this degree, including completion of appropriate coursework and training in pedagogy, as per departmental and GRS policies (e.g., LL 690/691 Proficiency-Based Language Teaching 1 and 2).
+Sixteen courses (64 credits) on Hispanic literature and cultural studies at the 500 level or above are required for this degree, including at least two seminars (LS 850) per semester, as well as completion of appropriate coursework and training in pedagogy, as per departmental and GRS policies (e.g., LL 690 Proficiency-Based Language Teaching 1, CPT, LP 631 Portuguese for Spanish Speakers 1 and LP 632 Portuguese for Spanish Speakers 2).
 For details regarding the distribution of required courses, see the graduate program handbook.

 Qualification for the degree of Doctor of Philosophy is achieved by successful completion of the following: (1) a series of written examinations covering Hispanic literatures from distinct literary periods, including at least one examination on Peninsular literature and at least one on Latin American literature, and (2) the preparation of a research paper and bibliography which must then be defended in an oral examination.
 Please see the graduate program handbook for detailed instructions regarding the content, format, schedule, and preparation of these examinations.